Nursing

 “It was an honor to receive this award this year and be able to share all the great work VUMC is doing for males in nursing,” Dejanovich said.
 “Highlighting our staff and being able to share their stories with this organization is always exciting for us.”

-While acknowledging a stigma around men in the nursing profession globally, VUMC strives to make diversity in its workforce intentional and has long included men who are committed to providing quality, compassionate care for patients and families.
+While acknowledging a stigma around men in the nursing profession globally, VUMC strives to build a heterogeneous workforce and has long included men who are committed to providing quality, compassionate care for patients and families.

 VUMC’s attendance at AAMN conferences is having other positive impacts.
 Jeremy Crawford, MMHC, RN, NE-BC, president of the Middle Tennessee Chapter of AAMN and senior associate in Nursing at Monroe Carell Jr. Children’s Hospital at Vanderbilt, noted, “The Middle Tennessee chapter was created from ideas gained at previous AAMN national conferences.
 This chapter supports the association’s work on a local level.”